josephkokchin/josephkokchin.github.io/_posts/2019-01-07-traffic-fine-scraper.markdown

 What my friend told me was that an issue for citizens in Mexico City is that just a small bunch of them are the ones who know about that site, so it might result useful to create something in which they can consult this info in an easier way.

-After this, I was like: *"Dude, today I held a workshop on how to build a TwitterBot in 30 minutes for the PythonDay, what if we build a TwitterBot that inputs the plate in the site and then scraps the info from it automatically?"*.
+After this, I was like: *"Dude, today I held a workshop on how to build a TwitterBot in 30 minutes for the PythonDay, what if we build a TwitterBot that inputs the plate in the site and then scrapes the info from it automatically?"*.
 He said yes.
-With this, we built [MultaBot](https://twitter.com/MultaBot/with_replies) a TwitterBot that used to read a car plate and scrap for its traffic fines.
+With this, we built [MultaBot](https://twitter.com/MultaBot/with_replies) a TwitterBot that used to read a car plate and scrape for its traffic fines.

 We started with this project as a private project, but the other day I was invited by the *[Division of Law, Politics and Government](http://www.ddpg.ugto.mx/)* of my university to give a tech talk about how automation can be useful for future jobs not for only people tech related, but also for politicians and lawyers.
 When I remembered about this, I thought that it would be a nice example, so I wanted to give it an improvement on its base and ended with this example script that now I want to share with you.